 Beautiful Backyards | Two Local Outdoor Havens

 Many of us head out to beautiful, peaceful spots for vacation, where we are able to relax and leave the stress of everyday life behind us, even if it’s just for a little while.
 But what if you could have that vacation-like feeling every day?
 Two Lynchburg-area homeowners have been able to transform their plain backyards into a retreat where they can relax and have fun with friends and family, without ever having to leave the comforts of their own home.
 With the help of local landscape companies, they all were able to bring some much needed peace and serenity closer than ever before.
+And if you have landscape needs like transporting sand and gravel, you may contact your local Commercial Dump Truck for professional hauling services.
+Furthermore, you may require land clearing services to prepare and clear the land for construction or landscaping.

 The view from Carla and Robert “Perk” Workman’s back patio is a picture-perfect expanse of calm water and lush greenery.
 Their home is located on Ivy Lake, in Forest, and they love living there.
 The only problem was the yard leading down to the lake was quite sloped and not very usable.
 “It was a workout just walking up and down the backyard,” Perk says.
 “Also, our landscaping back there needed some serious attention.”
 They had always thought about tackling a backyard project and decided that now was the time.
 They have two older children and, with their lives slowing down a bit, Carla felt they would have more time now to enjoy a place to sit and relax.
 Perk knew Wayne Melancon, owner of Land Tech Landscapes and Pools, and realized immediately that he was perfect for the job.
 So with the help of Rebecca Mahanes, one of Land Tech’s landscape designers, they created a serene place to take in their lake view.